86Box/docs/hardware/machinespecific.rst

 * ACPI is disabled by default, unlike other machines with Award v6.00PG BIOS.
 It can be enabled through the *ACPI function* option of the *Power Management Setup* menu on the BIOS setup.

+.. rubric:: ASUS CUBX

+* Equipped with an on-board CMD PCI-0648 IDE controller on the :ref:`tertiary and quaternary channels <settings/hdd:Adding a new disk>`, on top of the PIIX4E southbridge controller on the primary and secondary channels.

 Miscellaneous
 -------------